snur206/reading-notes/401/class1notes.md

 ### Explain to a non-technical friend the difference in how compilation works in Java and JavaScript.

 Both are programming languages but JavaScript is written in text and needs to be interpreted.
-Java must be compiled.
+Java must be compiled (taking the program that we wrote and converts it into the program the computer can understand).

 ## Things I want to know more about

-The difference from Java and JavaScript.
+Java and how different it is from what I learned in previous courses.